jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 freely encouraged.
 These affiliated clubs may use the Broomstones facility, when available, for special events at no additional charge.
-In an effort to product a cohesive organization which will implement long-range strategic planning for the Corporation as a whole; the Broomstones, Inc. Board of Directors formally became the primary governing body.
+In an effort to product a cohesive organization which will implement long-range strategic planning for the Corporation as a whole the Broomstones, Inc. Board of Directors formally became the primary governing body.